Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 }
 ```

-Separating the program logic is a major benefit for the maintenance of the program.
-Since the program logic -- in this case the GradeRegister -- is its own class, it can also be tested separately from the other parts of the program.
-If you wanted to, you could copy the class `GradeRegister` and use it in your other programs.
-Below is an example of simple manual testing -- this experiment only concerns itself with a small part of the register's functionality.
+Separating the program's logic into different classes offers significant benefits for program maintenance.
+By separating the GradeRegister into its own class, it can be tested independently of the rest of the program.
+Additionally, the GradeRegister can be copied and used in other programs.

 ```java
 GradeRegister register = new GradeRegister();